Pastries & Tarts | Chocolate

 These easy mini chocolate tarts are perfect for spoiling the ones you love.
 A simple chocolate ganache in crumbly and tasty pastry cases!
 Perfect to make ahead of time!

-If there is one dessert we know that can always please everyone, it would be homemade chocolate tarts.
-These mini chocolate tarts are made of crumbly pastry in combination with a rich chocolate ganache.
+If there is one dessert we know that can always please everyone, it would be homemade chocolate tart.
+Our chocolate tarts are made of crumbly dough and rich chocolate ganache.

 Why you'll love these easy mini chocolate tarts